catsoften/The-Powder-Toy/Wiki/elements/minor-elements.md

 of STKM and STKM2.
 You can decorate hair into shapes (ie to make arms or clothes).
 Hair will also freeze when it has touched GEL or is below 0 C. When touching powders hair can be "dirtied" and take on the color of the powder as a deco color.
 If the STKM head moves too fast the HAIR will break apart.

+## CMNT (Cement)
+Slowly hardens into either RCRT, CNCT or STNE depending on how impure it is (determined by tmp2).
+Adding SLTW or SWTR raises impurity by 5 for each particle absorbed, being near CRBN, DUST or SALT randomly adds 2 impurity.
+Above 50 impurity turns into CNCT instead of RCRT, above 120 impurity turns into STNE instead of CNCT.

+For every 50 C above 0 C RCRT hardens 1 life faster.
+Adding water increases life by 200 / particle, life is averaged out in a group of cement.
+Heats up slightly when cooling, turns darker as it hardens.
+Maxes out life at 3000, sticks like GEL.
+Turns into STNE at 983 K.

+## CMTP (Cement Powder)
+Mix with any type of water to make CMNT.
+Starts with 500 life.
+If SLTW or SWTR is used starts at 100 impurity.
+Melts at 983 K.

+## RCRT (Reinforced concrete)
+Reinforced concrete, stacks like CNCT and no powders or liquids can go through (including DEST).
+Melts 100 degrees higher than CNCT.
+Does not move if either:
+- Touching a supporting solid
+- Touching another particle touching a support solid
+- Touching another particle that's touching another particle touching a support solid...
+- The max extension length is 5 pixels.
+Any particles further will simply fall down.